MinThiha22/maze-solver/README.md

 ```bash
    java -jar maze-solver.jar
 ```
-## Example Output

-Here’s an example of what the maze might look like once it’s loaded and solved:

 ## Implementation Details

-The main algorithm used in this program is the Breadth-First Search (BFS) algorithm for finding the shortest path in an unweighted graph.
+The main algorithm used in this program is the Breadth-First Search (BFS) algorithm for finding the shortest path in an unweighted graph. \
 Java Swing is used for GUI of the program.

 ## Example Output